Willie Jones Jr. Hanging Death Remains Unsolved As The Mississippi Bureau Of Investigation Ends Probe

 New Black Panther Party (NBPP) leader Krystal Muhammad told the Inquisitr that the Jones family is now seeking legal representation in their quest for justice.
 According to Muhammad, authorities never even interviewed Alexis, nor her brother or father, who were all at home when the incident took place.
 After someone drove by their home and fired gunshots, Sheriff Lee reportedly instructed the Rankins to get out of town.

-Jones’ mother Tammy Townsend is convinced that her son would not commit suicide.
+Jones’ mother, Tammy Townsend, is convinced that her son would not commit suicide.
 Following the preliminary coroner’s report, Townsend reached out to the Mississippi State Conference NAACP President Charles R. Hampton.

 Hampton called for state and local authorities to join the investigation.
 Because of threats made by Rankin’s father against Jones (referring to him as a “nappy-headed thug”), there is speculation that the crime was racially-motivated.